In a medium bowl, scale the 140g almond meal and 124g powdered sugar. Sift both of them into a larger bowl and discard any large pieces. Set aside.

 124 grams powdered sugar, 140 grams almond meal

 In a stand mixing bowl, add the 107g room temperature egg whites and begin whisking on medium speed (speed 3-4) for 1-2 minutes.
 When the whites get foamy, add the cream of tartar.

 Very slowly, begin adding the 110g sugar by the spoonful, sprinkling it into the whites as they whip.
 When all of the sugar is added increase the speed to medium high (speed 5-6).
-Whip for about 5-6 minutes, or until the whites have reach medium peaks.
-Then add the 3 drops of black food coloring.
-Continue whipping on medium high again for 1-2 more minutes until stiff peaks form.
+Whip for about 5-6 minutes then stop the mixer and add the drop of red food coloring.
+Continue mixing on medium high for 1-2 minutes more, or until stiff peaks form.

 Add the whipped egg whites to a large bowl.